ember-animation/ember-animated/tests/dummy/app/templates/docs/sprites.md

 In this example, messages that are considered `removedSprites`, `insertedSprites`, or `keptSprites` after each animation.
 When a message is deleted from the inbox, it becomes a `removedSprite`.
-This makes sense because they are removed from the inbox where the inbox was the initial location of the message, and there is no final destination.
-When the inbox is refreshed and new messages come in, the messages that come from the refresh are `insertedSprites`.
-This makes sense because a message from refresh go to the inbox, where the inbox is the final destination.
-Finally, the remaining messages in the inbox that are not deleted or added from refresh are `keptSprites`.
-All of the `keptSprites` remain in the inbox throughout deletions and additions to the inbox, so both their initial and final locations are the inbox.
+This makes sense because the message is deleted from the inbox where the inbox was the initial location of the message, and the message does not have a set final destination.
+When the inbox is refreshed, a new message is added.
+This added message is an `insertedSprite` and its final destination or endpoint was the inbox, and it did not have a set starting point.
+Finally, the remaining messages in the inbox that are not deleted or added from refresh at each render are `keptSprites`.
+All of the `keptSprites` do not change location, so the initial and the final location of these messages is the inbox.

 {{#docs-demo as |demo|}}
     {{#demo.example name="inbox"}}
-      {{sprites-example}}
+       {{#transition-log-table as |logTransition|}}
+        {{logged-sprites logTransition=logTransition}}
+      {{/transition-log-table}}
     {{/demo.example}}

-    {{demo.snippet 'sprites-snippet.hbs'}}
+    {{demo.snippet 'sprites-snippet.hbs' label='sprites-example.hbs'}}
-    {{demo.snippet 'sprites-snippet.js' label='component.js'}}
+    {{demo.snippet 'sprites-snippet.js' label='sprites-example.js'}}
     {{demo.snippet 'sprites-snippet.css'}}
 {{/docs-demo}}